taw00/writing-resources/Documents/on-fonts.md

 2. **Developmental manuscripts:**
    - *narrative prose and poetry:* some readable Times serif New Roman-like typeface.
    - *non-narrative prose:* some readable sans-serif Arial-like typeface
-   - *screenplays:* some readable monospace Courier New-like typeface
+   - *screenplays:* a typeface that matches Courier's metrics precisely.
+This is a strict rule.
-3. **Submitted manuscripts:** Times New Roman, Arial/Helvetica/Calibri, Courier New for the categories above, -OR- whatever the agent or publisher demands in their submission guidlines.
+3. **Submitted manuscripts:** Times New Roman, Arial/Helvetica/Calibri, Courier for the categories above, -OR- whatever the agent or publisher demands in their submission guidlines.

 ##### What about …